Tails Installer 5.0 proposes to upgrade even if the destination stick is already up-to-date

 As this is a result of #9005, I'm leaving the ticket here for the time being.
 I think @sajolida should first have a look from an UX point of view before we can write code to fix this issue.
 Assigning this to him, so he can decide how to continue.

-#5 Updated by sajolida almost 2 years ago
+#5 Updated by sajolida about 2 years ago

 I think that the proper solution for that goes through #8862.
 Once we're able to display the version number in Tails Installer: